brajeshwar/brajeshwar.github.io/_posts/2011/2011-09-21-3d-enhanced-2d-and-gaming-takes-center-stage-in-flash-player-11-and-air-3.md

----
-layout: post
-title: 3D, enhanced 2D and gaming takes center-stage in Flash Player 11 and AIR 3
+# 3D, enhanced 2D and gaming takes center-stage in Flash Player 11 and AIR 3
----

 Adobe <a href="http://blogs.adobe.com/flashplatform/2011/09/announcing-flash-player-11-and-air-3.html">announces</a> the immediate availability of Adobe Flash Player 11 and Adobe AIR 3.
 This release pushes the boundaries of what's possible on the web, and helps customers deliver innovative games, data-driven and rich media apps consistently across multiple devices and platforms including Android, iOS, BlackBerry Tablet, Smart TVs, Internet-connected Blu-Ray players and set-top boxes, Windows, Mac and Linux.